Can My Orthodox Neighbors Be Friends With Me If I’m Not Jewish?

 So in short – there’s no prohibition against friendship with non-Jews and Judaism teaches that Jews should be good to all people as everyone, Jew and gentile alike, is made in the image of God.
 However due to practical observances, it is a bit harder for these friendships to develop.

 Also, another important thing to understand is that observant Jews, although we feel very American, still remain different than our non-Jewish neighbors.
 When a group of people is a minority in a larger culture, it’s very, very easy to assimilate, blend in and just be like everyone else.
 (That’s what has happened to most Jews in the world today.)
 So some of these laws of kosher and the Sabbath are there in part to help keep a certain separateness so that the Jewishness can be maintained.
 Not because there is any ill will towards other people but rather because it’s a matter of survival when a small group is living amongst a larger group.

-In terms of the Syrian thing – I’m sorry that they’ve seemed rude and disrespectful.
-I think this actually comes down to more of a cultural thing than a religious thing.
-The Syrian Jewish community is extremely closed off, even to other Jews, sometimes even to other Orthodox Jews who are not Syrian!
+In terms of the Syrian thing – I’m sorry that you’ve experienced rude and disrespectful behavior from the people you’ve interacted with.
+I don’t think that the interactions you’ve had speak for the whole community, and I think this actually comes down to more of a cultural phenomenon than a religious one.
+The Syrian Jewish community is extremely close knit, even, in some cases, when it comes to members of the Jewish community who are not Syrian.

 I hope I’ve cleared some things up.
 Thanks for watching!

 Allison (aka Jew in the City)